qualiu/vscode-msr/README.md

   Set below items if you need in [your personal settings file](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) like `%APPDATA%\Code\User\settings.json` on Windows.

   Regex pattern to promote scores for sorting definition (`Go To Definition`) or references (`Find All References`):
-  - `msr.{root-folder-name}.promoteFolderPattern`: Regex pattern to promte folder scores for result file folders.
+  - `msr.{root-folder-name}.promoteFolderPattern`: Regex pattern to promote folder scores for result file folders.
-  - `msr.{root-folder-name}.promotePathPattern`: Regex pattern to promte path scores for result file paths.
+  - `msr.{root-folder-name}.promotePathPattern`: Regex pattern to promote path scores for result file paths.
   - `msr.{root-folder-name}.promoteFolderScore`: Recommended value is 100 to 1000.
 Default = 200 if not set.
   - `msr.{root-folder-name}.promotePathScore`:  Recommended value is 100 to 1000.
 Default = 200 if not set.